 I recently heard someone say, "I don't want easy; I just want worth it".
 This maxim can apply here...There are always exceptions to the rules above, as long as they provide a service that is exceptional to all other options.
 They're worth it.

-Take the Shure SM7B mic ($349), for instance.
+Take the Shure SM7B mic ($399), for instance.
 Compared to other mics, it's big, heavy, and expensive.
 But for me, it's totally worth it for the few things that it does that no other mic can do.
-(Read my full review of the Shure SM7B here to understand why it's my mic of preference).

 How I Recorded These Samples